Analytics and visualization samples for Microsoft Academic Graph

 Illustrates how to perform analytics and visualization for Microsoft Academic Graph using Data Lake Analytics (U-SQL) and Power BI.

-- Setting up provisioning of Microsoft Academic Graph to an Azure blob storage account.
-See Get Microsoft Academic Graph on Azure storage.
+- Set up provisioning of Microsoft Academic Graph to an Azure blob storage account

 - Microsoft Power BI Desktop client

 - Visual Studio 2017 or Visual Studio 2015 with Data Lake tools

 Before you begin, you should have these items of information:

 ✔️ The name of your Azure Storage (AS) account containing MAG dataset from Get Microsoft Academic Graph on Azure storage.

 ✔️ The name of your Azure Data Lake Analytics (ADLA) service from Set up Azure Data Lake Analytics.

 ✔️ The name of your Azure Data Lake Storage (ADLS) from Set up Azure Data Lake Analytics.